-Basically every foreigner who wants to work or study in Germany needs a visa.
+Basically, every foreigner who wants to work or study in Germany needs a visa.

-Belgium, Bulgaria, Denmark, Estonia, Finland, France, Greece, Great Britain, Ireland, Iceland, Italy, Croatia, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, the Netherlands, Norway, Austria, Poland, Portugal, Romania, Sweden, Slovakia, Switzerland, Slovenia, Spain, the Czech Republic, Hungary and Cyprus.
+Belgium, Bulgaria, Denmark, Estonia, Finland, France, Greece, Great Britain, Ireland, Iceland, Italy, Croatia, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, the Netherlands, Norway, Austria, Poland, Portugal, Romania, Sweden, the Slovakia, Switzerland, Slovenia, Spain, Czech Republic, Hungary and Cyprus.

-Nationals of all other countries require a visa and are obliged to apply for it before their arrival.
+People coming from all other countries require a visa and are obliged to apply for it before their arrival.